tarantool/httpng/README.md

 Based on libh2o from H2O HTTP Server (https://h2o.examp1e.net/)

-Implementation is not yet finished - there is no hot reload, there is no logging.
+Implementation is not yet finished - there is no logging, WebSockets support is limited and prone to DoS.

 At the moment it listens on 0.0.0.0 at configured port (default is 8080).
 TLS only, key/certificate filenames are hardcoded.

-API is not yet finalized (especially WebSockets), you can use examples as a documentation for now.
+API is documented in doc/api.md.
+Please note that it is not yet finalized (especially WebSockets).

 Note that H2O implementation of large POST/PUT requests handling is inefficient and prone to DoS, you can use max_body_len parameter